lincolnpoh/github-learning-repo/README.md

 - 'git commit -m "[Insert message/comment/description/reason here]"': This will commit the currently staging files to the repository, along with the provided message.
 Eg: git commit -m "Initial commit"

+- 'git commit --amend -m "[Insert the comment we want to replace with]"': --amend flag is a very useful and convinient flag for us to use when dealing with commits.
+Sometimes, we might want to fix a comment which we commited, maybe due to typo error, or just bad choice of words.
+We fix it with the --amend flag, which allow us to amend our previous commit.
+Note that we CANNOT specify a specific commit Id.
+We could only amend the very previous commit.

+- "git commit --amend --no-edit": When dealing with "git commit", adding the --amend flag along with "--no-edit" flag enables us to add staged changes (which we might have forgotten to add during committing), without updating the commit message.
+Very useful to keep note of.

 - "git log": This will give us a log of all the past commits.
 If the log is too long, we could exit by pressing "q" button in the terminal.

 - 'git commit -a -m "[Insert message]"': This command is a shortcut for the combination of "git add ." and 'git commit -m "[Insert message]"'.